Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 The risk is that the workflow can act with service-account, connector, or integration privilege beyond what a normal operator would use.
 Once that happens, a low-quality suggestion can become a high-impact action.

-Reviews ask what systems are connected, what authority each connection grants, and where that authority stops.
+A review asks what systems are connected, what authority each connection grants, and where that authority stops.

 An audit trail shows why it was escalated, who approved the outbound action, which source data influenced the recommendation, and whether it repeats.